pfsense/docs/source/highavailability/troubleshooting-high-availability-clusters.rst

 hypervisors.

 #.
 Enable promiscuous mode on the vSwitch
 #.
-Enable “MAC Address changes”
+Enable "MAC Address changes"
 #.
-Enable “Forged transmits”
+Enable "Forged transmits"
 #.
 If multiple physical ports exist on the same vswitch, the
-   Net.ReversePathFwdCheckPromisc option must be enabled to work around a vswitch bug where multicast traffic will loop back to the host, causing CARP to not function with “link states coalesced” messages.
+   Net.ReversePathFwdCheckPromisc option must be enabled to work around a vswitch bug where multicast traffic will loop back to the host, causing CARP to not function with "link states coalesced" messages.
    (See below)

 ESX VDS Promisc Workaround